 It is always best to try and get legal help when writing a witness statement, which can be used by a sponsor in support of an application or refugee family reunion.
-(Please note: the following example includes a list of useful information to include, but every case is different and you may not need to cover every point mentioned below.)
+(Please note: the following example includes a list of useful information to include, but every case is different, and you may not need to cover every point mentioned below.)

 When you are finished with your statement, make sure that you read it over and are satisfied with the content before you sign and date it.
-You need to send the original statement as part of your bundle of evidence.
 You can write the statement in your own language, but you must then organise a certified translation.
 If you write the statement in English with the help of an interpreter or translator, you must ask the interpreter / translator to sign and date the statement as well.